elixir-mint/mint/README.md

 If you wish to contribute, check out the [issue list][issues] and let us know what you want to work on, so that we can discuss it and reduce duplicate work.

 Tests are organized with tags.
 Integration tests that hit real websites over the internet are tagged with `:requires_internet_connection`.
-Proxy tests are tagged with `:proxy` and require that you run `UID=$UID GID=$GID docker-compose up` from the Mint root directory in order to run (they are excluded by default when you run `$ mix test`).
+Proxy tests are tagged with `:proxy` and require that you run `DOCKER_USER="$UID:$GID" docker-compose up` from the Mint root directory in order to run (they are excluded by default when you run `$ mix test`).
 A few examples of running tests:

   * `$ mix test` to run the test suite without caring about Docker and `docker-compose up`.